knetikmedia/knetikcloud-android-client/docs/CampaignsChallengesApi.md

 <a name="updateChallengeActivity"></a>
 # **updateChallengeActivity**
-> ChallengeActivityResource updateChallengeActivity(id, challengeId, challengeActivityResource)
+> ChallengeActivityResource updateChallengeActivity(id, challengeId, challengeActivityResource, validateSettings)

 Update a challenge activity